filamentgroup/grunt-criticalcss/README.md

 A string value that is the file path for wherever you would like the css to be output to

-#### options.filename
-Type: `String`
-Default value: `all.css`

-A string value representing a portion of the path to CSS files you'd like to parse.
-For example, "/css" would match files that have "/css" in their file path.

 #### options.forceInclude
 Type: `Array`